-- Short day onions – need 10-12 hours of sunlight each day to grow bulbs, require a mild winter climate, take about 110 days to grow.
+- Short-day onions – need 10-12 hours of sunlight each day to grow bulbs, require a mild winter climate, and take about 110 days to grow.
 Examples of short-day onions are Sweet Red Onions and Texas Sweet White.

-- Long day onions – need around 14-16 hours of sunlight each day to grow bulbs, more apt to grow in northern regions, need to plant late winter or early spring.
+- Long-day onions – need around 14-16 hours of sunlight each day to grow bulbs, are more apt to grow in northern regions, and need to plant in late winter or early spring.
 Examples of long-day onions are the Yellow Sweet Spanish and White Sweet Spanish.

 - Day-neutral onions – need anywhere from 12 hours to 14 hours of sunlight each day to grow bulbs.
 These types of onions can be grown almost anywhere.
 These are sweeter onions and take about 110 days to produce.
 A good example of this type of onion is the candy onion.